-The City is committed to ensuring it provides the same opportunity for consultation and engagement, and that information is accessible to, and inclusive for, all members of the community.
+The City is committed to ensuring it provides the same opportunity for consultation and engagement, and that information is accessible to, and inclusive for, all members of the community regardless of culture, language, gender, sexuality, age or ability.

 3.1.
 Information Dissemination and Communication